ailynux/Dream/README.md

-# Dream Library 🌙✨ - for practice added more for t2025
+# Dream Library 🌙✨ - ready for 2025

 A full-stack application for recording and analyzing your dreams, built with ASP.NET Core Web API and React.